 3. Authorized Capital

-4. Sector-Specific FDI Regulations
+4. Sectoral FDI Regulations

 Process to Register a Company in India as a Foreigner

-Here’s how a foreigner can legally start a business in India:
+Here's how a foreigner can start a business legally in India:

 Step 2: Obtain DSC and DIN

-Required for all proposed directors, including foreign nationals.
+For all proposed directors, including foreign nationals.

-Step 3: Reserve Company Name (RUN Form)
+Step 3: Apply for Reservation of Name (RUN Form)

 Check Company Name Availability